SUMMER SOMATICS SERIES

 $15 per individual class

-(Online Advance registration is strongly recommended in order
+(Online Advance registration is strongly recommended

-to manage class size.
 Checks/Cash only for drop-in on

 the day of the class)